Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 Sponge filterSponge filter #ad

-Shrimp can be quite delicate when it comes to filtration, specifically due to their size, so if you’re running a powerful external or hang-on-back filter then you should slide a sponge or some foam over the intake tube to prevent them from being sucked in.
-Air-driven sponge filters can be the better choice if you aim to keep a shrimp only tank.
+Shrimp are delicate when it comes to filtration, particularly due to their small size.
+If using a powerful external or hang-on-back filter, cover the intake with a sponge or foam to prevent shrimp from being sucked in.
+Air-driven sponge filters are an excellent choice for shrimp-only tanks.

 Heating